 Another way of seeing it is that adult #2 fails to hold appropriate boundaries.
 In CSI’s experience, where gaslighting is intense the pattern of blame/denial and boundary failure can escalate to where it becomes extremely difficult if not impossible to help adult #1, the gaslighter, break the pattern.
 But it is possible to help adult #2 gain insight into what has happened, what they can do about it, and actually take steps to reduce or stop it.

-The most troubling cases involve litigation where the judicial officer fails to see the gaslighting, or denies its existence even though obvious, and supports adult #1.
+The most troubling litigation cases, such as divorce, are where the judicial officer fails to see the gaslighting, or denies its existence even though obvious, and supports adult #1.
 Decisions from these judicial officers usually result in juridogenic harm.

 Why would adult #2 allow this to happen?

 There may be several reasons, and from CSI’s perspective, the typical reason is that adult #2 also had a difficult (although not necessarily as challenged) childhood attachment experience, but in the opposite way as adult #1.
 That is, adult #2 is relying on self-protective strategies which causes them to strongly desire to please and/or get along with adult #1, avoid conflict, and importantly, fundamentally value “not doing the wrong thing”.
-These patterns may be described the DMM terms of compulsive caregiving (A3) and compulsive compliance (A4).
+They may have a strong desire to do the right thing, and when they are not sure what that might be, they may err on the side of what their partner is saying.
+These patterns may be described with the DMM terms of compulsive caregiving (A3) and compulsive compliance (A4).

 Example.
 When adult #1, the gaslighter denies a misdeed they did, or an experience or feeling adult #2 had, adult #2 tends to pause and question whether their memory might not be correct because it is important to them, at a deep psychological level, that they not say the wrong thing.
-For adult #2, it is psychologically safest to be unsure rather than say something that might not be correct.
+For adult #2, it is psychologically safest to be unsure, or avoid a conflict, rather than say something that might not be correct.